 Eliot has worked with orchestras and world music ensembles and is a founding member of Dréos, an ensemble of performing composers who invent and arrange new and old music using a traditional Celtic vocabulary.

-Eliot’s recording of Avant’s “Tributum” for the album Celebrate World Music received the Award of Merit in the Global Music Awards, was nominated for a 2013 Hollywood Music in Media Award and won the VOX POP for contemporary classical album Independent Music Awards.
+Eliot is the recipient of an Individual Artist Grant from the Oregon Arts Commission for his original music for Odyssey of These Days.
+His recording of Avant’s “Tributum” for the album Celebrate World Music received the Award of Merit in the Global Music Awards, was nominated for a 2013 Hollywood Music in Media Award and won the VOX POP for contemporary classical album Independent Music Awards.

 Eliot’s recording of “The Butterfly” with Seattle guitarist Dan Carollo appeared in the 2008 soundtrack of The Dark Horse, an award-winning film directed by Cornelia Moore.
 He is also collaborating with Peter and Evynne Hollens in a new music video based on the score from Disney's Brave.

 Dr. Eliot Grasso began teaching in higher education in 2006.
 He serves as Provost of Gutenberg College where he also serves as tutor in the Great Books, Art History, and Aesthetics.
 He also serves on the faculty of the University of Oregon as an Instructor of Musicology in the School of Music and Dance.
 Prior to that, Eliot served as Director of Creative Arts at New Hope Christian College from 2014-2017 and taught master classes in uilleann piping and music theory at the University of Limerick from 2006-2007.

 He holds a B.A. in music from Goucher College, a M.A. in ethnomusicology from the Irish World Academy of Music and Dance at the University of Limerick, and a Ph.D. in musicology from the University of Oregon.